Tractable Approximation of Labeled Multi-Object Posterior Densities: Numerical Studies

-Figure \ref{fig:error_bearing_range} shows the OSPA and $\textrm{OSPA}^{(2)}$ errors from the final estimates from these three methods over 100 Monte Carlo runs.
-Due to relatively low observability, there is a significant performance difference between both the JointSFA-UA/SFA-then-UA with the standard multi-scan GLMB filter, as indicated by their substantially lower OSPA and $\textrm{OSPA}^{(2)}$ errors, albeit at the cost of increased computations.
+Figure \ref{fig:error_bearing_range} shows the $\textrm{OSPA}^{(2)}$ errors \cite{schuhmacher2008,beard2020} of the final estimates over 100 Monte Carlo runs.
+Due to low detectability, there is a significant performance difference between both the JointSFA-UA/SFA-then-UA from the standard multi-scan GLMB filter, as indicated by their substantially lower $\textrm{OSPA}^{(2)}$ errors, albeit at the cost of increased computations.
 These results are consistent with the trajectory comparisons in Figure \ref{fig:estimates_bearing_range}, supporting the conclusion that the proposed functional approximations are effective for capturing object interactions with the repulsive social force model.

 It is worth noting that SFA-then-UA performs slightly better than JointSFA-UA when objects exhibit strong interactions during the interval $\{45:55\}$, due to the different ways in which the two methods handle posterior density approximation.
 JointSFA-UA approximates the joint posterior densities using a multi-scan GLMB at every time scan, whereas SFA-then-UA defers the multi-scan GLMB marginalization until the end of the smoothing period.